 Women of Color Empowerment Conference is so important to building relationships within the sisterhood.
 Its helps you break down those erroneous notions that we can’t form partnerships, do business with each other and be good for each other – Cathy Hughes

-Past speakers have included Cathy Hughes of Radio One, Inc.; Xenon Clayton, founder of the Trumpet Awards; famous crisis manager and inspiration for the TV show Scandal, Judy Smith; Paula Madison, founder of the Africa Channel; Joy Reid of MSNBC; Congresswoman Donna Edwards; Judge Glenda Hatchett, Gina Paige, founder of African Ancestry; Florida Supreme Court Justice Peggy Quince; Federal Court Judge J. Michelle Childs, to name a few.
+Past speakers have included Cathy Hughes of Radio One, Inc.; Xenon Clayton, founder of the Trumpet Awards; famous crisis manager and inspiration for the TV show Scandal, Judy Smith; Tamron Hall, TV program host, Paula Madison, founder of the Africa Channel; Joy Reid of MSNBC; Congresswoman Donna Edwards; Judge Glenda Hatchett, Gina Paige, founder of African Ancestry; Florida Supreme Court Justice Peggy Quince; and Federal Court Judge J. Michelle Childs, to name a few.

 Past conferences have included panel discussions comprised of female corporate executives, news anchors, election experts, technology experts, and legal scholars.
 This year, the conference will focus on educating and motivating dynamic Women of Color to lead organizations, effectively engage communities and take full advantage of commercial technology today.

 Speakers for 2017 included SIRIUS XM Radio Host, Karen Hunter; Angela Rye, Principal and CEO of IMPACT Strategies and Police Chief Delma K. Noel-Pratt of Miami Gardens.
 Unfortunately, Hurricane Irma prevented Congresswomen Maxine Waters from attending the rescheduled event.
 The line-up did include additional recognized technology experts, financial experts, college presidents, corporate executives and other recognized women in leadership.
 Vendor booths had a larger presence than past conferences, as well.